Build a Support Triage Agent

 When a ticket arrives:

-3. For general / technical questions: resolve directly with send_reply
+3. For general and technical questions: resolve directly with send_reply.

 4. For billing actions (refunds, credits): use the appropriate tool — these will pause